Arizona School Vouchers, Explained

 This post is part of a series including Arizona School Vouchers, Explained, School Voucher Costs Have Risen Much Faster Than K-12 Funding Increases, and School Vouchers Lack Necessary Transparency and Accountability.

 For over 20 years, some Arizona state legislators have been fighting to expand school vouchers and reduce funding for public schools.
 In 2011, the Arizona legislature created Empowerment Scholarship Accounts (ESAs) to use state dollars to pay for private education.
-Since then, the ESA program has grown substantially and diverted more than $155 million in tax dollars to private school tuition, fees, textbooks, and other educational expenses.
+Since then, the ESA program has grown substantially.
+In 2022, legislation was passed to expand ESAs to any child eligible to enroll in school in Arizona (“universal vouchers”).
+The Arizona Department of Education now projects ESAs will cost $900 million in fiscal year 2024, diverting tax dollars to private school tuition, fees, textbooks, and other educational expenses.

 What are school vouchers?
 A school voucher is a government-funded or taxpayer-supported program that pays tuition, fees, and other expenses for a student to attend a private school or be homeschooled rather than attend the free public school available to the student.
 Arizona has two categories of school voucher programs, Student Tuition Organizations (STOs) and Empowerment Scholarship Accounts (ESAs).